( Nevus flammeus )

 They may be prone to bleeding when scratched.

-Laser treatment may be used to destroy the blood vessels causing the stain.
+Laser treatment can destroy the blood vessels causing PWS.
 There are some risks with laser treatment.
 It may result in scarring and skin lightening or darkening.

 American Academy of Dermatology